Infrastructure as Code /

 Create a secret group

-We now add a secret group in the workflow to contain environment variables that the Payload application.
-These variables are:
+New you can add a secret group in the workflow to contain environment variables that the Payload application requires.
+Drag and drop a Secret group node after your combined service and name it Secrets

 PAYLOAD_PUBLIC_BASE_DNS